jeff-cn/ini2buff/README.md

 # ini2buff
 ## Parse INI format data in buffer.
 A very simple and easy to use util.

+Receive INI format data from server, it can direct to parse in buffer, modify, then send back to server, is not nessisary save to local file.

 ## How to use ini2buff:

 1. Load your ini file to buffer: